quyumkehinde/inventorify/README.md

 ## Using the app

-I've recorded a video providing a detailed step-by-step guide on how to use the app, you can [check it out on Youtube](https://youtube.com)
+I've recorded a video providing a detailed step-by-step guide on how to use the app, you can check it out on [here](https://www.awesomescreenshot.com/video/15485807)